zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

     both hearts and minds.
 Through transformative stories, cautionary insights, and actionable strategies, he delivers a life-changing impact on audiences around the globe—from billionaires and celebrities to founders and leaders.
-    More than just a talk, Barry plants a powerful reminder within each listener to channel their energy and business pursuits into meaningful, positive contributions for the world."
+    More than just a talk, Barry sparks within each listener ways to channel their energy and business pursuits into meaningful, positive contributions for the world."
   quote: '"Barry delivers experiences that truly transform lives."'
   name: TRANSFORMATIVE CHANGE AGENT
   button: